 For as long as I’ve had this blog I don’t think I’ve once talked about my own workouts.
 Sure, I’ve talked about things that I used to do and I’ve even created some workouts specifically for the website but they aren’t what I do on a regular basis.

-Recently I’ve been tweaking my workout routine until I found something that I really liked.
+Overtime, I’ve tweaked my workout routine until I found something that I really liked.
 It’s not that my old workout routine wasn’t working.
 It’s more like I realized that I don’t have to over complicate exercises to see great results.

 You don’t have to spend hours in the gym, unless you want to.